-The original Instinct inspired a wave of next-generation models, including a fresh-faced lace shoe, the immensely popular VS, and the slipper alternative Instinct SR, all of which are highly regarded as serious-business performance climbing shoes.
+The original Instinct inspired a wave of next-generation models, including a fresh-faced lace shoe, the popular VS, and the slipper alternative Instinct S, all of which are highly regarded as serious-business performance shoes.

 The VSR uses the softer Vibram Xs Grip 2, whereas the VS opts for the Vibram Xs Edge.
 As the name suggests, the Xs Edge is a harder rubber compound that creates a stiffer shoe profile, which gives you plenty of confidence on even the smallest of edges.

-When it comes to the world of bouldering, pocket-pulling and steep climbing however, the softer and sensitive Xs Grip 2 compound will work its magic.
+When it comes to the world of bouldering, pocket-pulling, and steep climbing, however, the softer and more sensitive Xs Grip 2 compound will work its magic.

 We really like this shoe, and we think other wide-footed boulders won’t be disappointed either.
-If you foot leans towards the narrow side, make sure to try out the Womens VSR, or give the Scarpa Drago a spin.
+If your foot leans towards the narrow side, make sure to try out the Women’s VS, or give the Scarpa Drago a spin.